-The employer shall make rules concerning payment or allowances for:

-- Travel and accommodation expenses incurred for business travel at the employer's a. behest. - Necessary commuting fares within the Netherlands. b. - Expenses incurred for time- and location-independent work, including expenses incurred c. for the use of telecommunications devices. - Expenses of a meals enjoyed in overtime at the employer's behest. d. - Expenses of relocations to and from other countries. e. - Expenses related to the printing of a dissertation. f. - Other expenses considered necessary by the employer. g.
+- The employer shall make rules concerning payment or allowances for: - a.
+Travel and accommodation expenses incurred for business travel at the employer's behest - b.
+Necessary commuting fares within the Netherlands - c.
+Expenses incurred for time- and location-independent work, including expenses incurred for the use of telecommunications devices - d.
+Expenses of a meals enjoyed in overtime at the employer's behest - e.
+Expenses of relocations to and from other countries - f.
+Expenses related to the printing of a dissertation - g.
+Other expenses considered necessary by the employer.

-Chapter 4 Employment and Holidays
+Chapter 4 - Employment and Holidays